the-turing-way/the-turing-way/Chapter_Version_Control.md

 From [here](http://who-t.blogspot.com/2009/12/on-commit-messages.html). **No License, but blog still active, could reach out**

 Any software project is a collaborative project.
 It has at least two developers, the original developer and the original developer a few weeks or months later when the train of thought has long left the station.
-This later self needs to reestablish the context of a particular piece of code each time a new bug occurs or a new feature needs to be implemented.
+This later self needs to re-establish the context of a particular piece of code each time a new bug occurs or a new feature needs to be implemented.
 Re-establishing the context of a piece of code is wasteful.
 We can't avoid it completely, so our efforts should go to reducing it to as small as possible.

 A good commit message should answer three questions about a patch:

-- **Why is it necessary?** It may fix a bug, it may add a feature, it may improve performance, reliabilty, stability, or just be a change for the sake of correctness.
+- **Why is it necessary?** It may fix a bug, it may add a feature, it may improve performance, reliability, stability, or just be a change for the sake of correctness.
 - **How does it address the issue?** For short obvious patches this part can be omitted, but it should be a high level description of what the approach was.
 - **What effects does the patch have?** (In addition to the obvious ones, this may include benchmarks, side effects, etc.)